maxlimpag/argao-app/README.md

-argao-app
+Argao tourism app
 =========

-App version of Guide To Argao
+App version of "a Guide To Argao," a digital tourism initiative among InnoPub Media, Smart Communications, Argao Municipal Government and the Cebu Provincial Government.